 Meeting at least once every two weeks allows us to offer you individualized and proactive support.

-At each meeting, we check on your academic, financial, and personal worlds to help you identify and solve issues before they begin to affect your success.
+At each meeting, we check on your academic, financial, and individual worlds to help you identify and solve issues before they begin to affect your success.

 Meeting frequently also allows us to get to know you well.
 We value genuine and sustained conversations that grow rapport.
-We are often called upon to serve as job or graduate school references; the better we know you, the more we can help!
+We are often serve as job or graduate school references; the better we know you, the more we can help!

 TRIO isn't about punitive reprimanding; we're about encouragement, education, and appreciating participants' indivuality!